imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/go/interfaces.md

 ## Generics

-**Generics** allow you to write functions, types, and data structures that work with any type, increasing code reuse and type safety.
+**Generics** allow us to write functions, types, and data structures that work with any type, increasing code reuse and type safety.
 Generics were introduced in Go 1.18.

 ### Defining Generic Functions